-- Show that training is employment-related, i.e. not general interest courses (unless Adult Basic Education or high school equivalency); - Fill out an Employment and Training Application form, as provided by the Education and Skills Development department; - Obtain a letter of acceptance from the eligible school or institution; - Apply for funding with the total cost of tuition, books, and equipment.
+- Show that training is employment-related, and not a general interest courses (unless Adult Basic Education or high school equivalency); - Fill out an Employment and Training Application form, as provided by the Education and Skills Development department; - Obtain a letter of acceptance from the eligible school or institution; and - Apply for funding with the total cost of tuition, books, and equipment.
 Proof of costs can be provided through the institutions account statement, or a letter from the institution.